thezedwards/AppNoticeSDK-iOS/README.md

 ##Example Projects

-This repo comes with two example projects - one in Objective-C and the other in Swift.
-They demonstrate how to use the SDK
+This repo comes with two example projects to demonstrate how to use the SDK.
+One project is in Swift and the other in Objective-C.

 ## Installation

-To use the AppNoticeSDK first download or clone this repository
+To use the AppNoticeSDK first download or clone this repository:

 ```bash
 $ git clone git@github.com:ghostery/AppNoticeSDK-iOS.git